Winthrop W. Aldrich: Early years

 Aldrich was born in Rhode Island in 1885, to Rhode Island Senator Nelson W. Aldrich and the former Abigail Pearce Truman Chapman.
 He attended Harvard University, receiving a bachelor's degree in 1907 and a J.D. degree in 1910.
-Among his ten siblings was brother Richard S. Aldrich, who served in Congress from 1923 to 1933, and sisters Lucy Aldrich, an art collector, and Abby Aldrich, who became the wife of financer and philanthropist John D. Rockefeller Jr.
+Among his ten siblings was brother Richard S. Aldrich, who served in Congress from 1923 to 1933, and sisters Lucy Aldrich, an art collector, and Abby Aldrich, who became the wife of financier and philanthropist John D. Rockefeller Jr.

 Career

 During the First World War Aldrich had built, at his own expense, the patrol boat USS Herreshoff No. 309 which was leased by Aldrich to the U.S. Navy and patrolled the waters off of Rhode Island from November 15, 1917, to December 31, 1918, when it was returned to Aldrich.

 Aldrich had been commissioned a lieutenant (junior grade) in the Naval Reserve and was called to active duty on April 8, 1917, and was assigned to the Naval Training Station in Newport, Rhode Island.
 He transferred to the USS Niagara (SP-136) in September and was assigned as the ship's navigator.
 He was reassigned to the USS New Orleans (CL-22) in June 1918 and served on convoy duty.
 He was promoted to lieutenant on June 1 of the same year and, after the armistice, was released from active duty in December.